rossjjennings/quart-webagg/README.md

 ## Don't block the event loop

 Quart-WebAgg runs plotting functions within Quart's event loop.
 This makes it possible for the plotting functions to call asynchronous code using the `await` keyword, but it also makes it possible for plotting code to block the event loop, preventing other asynchronous code from executing while the plot is being constructed.
-To avoid this, it is advisable to run CPU-bound computations in a separate thread or process, for example using `asyncio.run_in_executor()` together with the `ThreadPoolExecutor` and `ProcessPoolExecutor` provided by `concurrent.futures`.
+To avoid this, it is advisable to run CPU-bound computations in a separate thread or process, for example using [`asyncio.run_in_executor()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.run_in_executor) together with the `ThreadPoolExecutor` or `ProcessPoolExecutor` provided by [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html#module-concurrent.futures).
 This might look like:

 ```python
 from quart_webagg import WebAgg